soumitra74/zuzu-poc/README.md

 ## Features
 - Two separate Jobs:
-  - to pull review files from S3 and store each line of JSONL file as a record Parses and processes
+  - to pull review files from S3 and store each line of JSONL file as a record
   - to process reach record and build a review system (in RDBMS)

 ## Architecture